Get Fair Alimony in Wisconsin

 The IRS is very picky when it comes to support payments, especially in the first year.
-They scrutinize the payments to ensure property distributions and other post divorce expenses are not included as deductible.
+They scrutinize the payments to ensure property distributions and other post-divorce expenses are not included as deductible.

-IMPORTANT: Agreements calling for larger payments at first and smaller payments later will be scrutinized more throughly.
+IMPORTANT: Agreements calling for larger payments at first and smaller payments later will be scrutinized more thoroughly.
 The IRS at times will assume these large upfront payments are in lieu of property or something else.
 They get particularly aggressive if your agreement calls for a $15,000 reduction or more in support after the first three years.

 Duration of Spousal Support in Wisconsin

 When there is a divorce, there is usually a lot of debate about how much the payments will be and for how long the payments need to be made.
-There is a good chance this will be the most contested aspect of your divorce proceedings.
+There’s a good chance this will be the most contested aspect of your divorce proceedings.
 But even after an agreement has been made, you might not be completely in the clear as it could come back to haunt you down the road when one spouse wants to modify the alimony payments or end them all together.